kanbang/JRIApp.Core/README.md

 every change in the data will update only parts of the UI which uses it.
 <br/>
 <br/>
-Also, the longevity of projects develped with this framework is very good, because the framework (the core) is stable and there's no need to change anything.
+Also, the longevity of projects developed with this framework is very good, because the framework (the core) is stable and there's no need to change anything.
 Typescript makes it even more stable, because on recompilation with a newer typescript version you get automatically updated version.
 It can be recompiled to ES6 (instead of ES5) or a newer target easily.
 <br/><br/>
 (<i>P.S. - the framework depends on JQuery, Moment, QTip, RequireJS.
 The Moment, QTip and RequireJS are easily replaceable.